 This Chicken and Dumplings recipe is SO EASY to make from scratch if you use rotisserie chicken and store-bought broth!
 It’s a fast, easy soul food to make on busy nights.
 The fresh thyme in the fluffy dumplings sets it over the edge!

 This, my friends, is comfort food at its finest.
-It has all the taste of chicken pot pie without the effort (who has time to deal with a pie crust on a busy weeknight?).
+It has all the taste of chicken pot pie without the effort (because who has time to deal with a pie crust on a busy weeknight?).

-Traditionally, chicken and dumplings is a somewhat labor-intensive process, involving boiling an entire chicken to make stock, waiting for it to cool, and de-boning it, not to mention making dumpling dough by rolling and flattening out biscuit dough, creating a floury mess in your kitchen.
+Traditionally, chicken and dumplings is a labor-intensive process, involving boiling an entire chicken to make stock, waiting for it to cool, and de-boning it, not to mention making dumpling dough by rolling and flattening out biscuit dough.
+It makes a mess and takes hours.

-But almost every “quick and easy” recipe for chicken and dumplings I’ve come across has taken unhealthy shortcuts, such as using condensed canned creamed soup and pre-made biscuit dough.
+But almost every “quick and easy” recipe for chicken and dumplings I’ve come across uses processed ingredients like condensed canned creamed soup and pre-made biscuit dough.